saysimple/saysimple-plugin-devkit/README.md

 The `settings` are the settings of the app.

-`utils` are usefull functions to interact with app or make api calls.
+`utils` are useful functions to interact with app or make api calls.
 You can read more about them in the next chapter
 ## Utilities
 Saysimple gives you a few utility functions.
-They are avalable in the `utils` attribute inside the `app` prop.
+They are available in the `utils` attribute inside the `app` prop.
 The utils contain the following functions

 ### setEmitAndToast
 TODO: find out what this does